LPC, 2 years of experience

 New to Grow

 My biggest strength is creating a therapeutic space for clients to authentically show up.
-I don't go into sessions with expectations of what my clients will say and I consistently provide a non-judgmental environment where it is okay to come as you are.
-You are welcome, and I would love to work with you.
+I consistently provide a non-judgmental environment where it is okay to come as you are.
+In sessions with me, you are welcome to show up as your authentic self.

 Everything I do in therapy is Person-centered at it's core.
 While I may have expertise in therapeutic methods, I believe that the client is the expert in their own life.
 I view my role as the therapist is to support the client and do my best to empower them to achieve the progress they deem as most important in their own life.